jmrocco/ecoSphere/README.md

 # ecoSphere

+**Created by: James Bates, Caleb Brett and Juliette Rocco for Ecoding Hacks 2019.**

 EcoSphere encourages people to recycle through fun, creative animations and data collecting techniques.

 Essentially, users are thrown into a virtual environment that is polluted, and as the user tracks their recycling progress, their virtual environment brightens.